-Claims may be submitted to Medicaid when the interaction is directly with the client or the client’s parent(s) as defined in 20 U.S.C. §1401, or other routine caregiver(s) as defined in 40 TAC, Part 2, Chapter 108.
+Claims may be submitted to Medicaid when the interaction is directly with the client or the client’s parent(s) as defined in 20 U.S.C. §1401, or other routine caregiver(s) as defined in 26 TAC, Part 1, Chapter 350.

 TCM is carved out of Medicaid managed care and claims must be submitted to TMHP.

-Table A: Procedure Codes allowable for Synchronous Telehealth Service
+Table A: Procedure Codes allowable for Synchronous Audio-Visual Technology